-The office has developed a renewable energy calculator to help bidders estimate the percentage of renewable energy used to charge their BEVs.
-The calculator can be accessed at energysaver.nsw.gov.au/EVfleets
+The Office has developed a renewable energy calculator to help bidders estimate the percentage of renewable energy used to charge their BEVs.
+To receive access to the calculator, bidders can contact electric.vehicles@environment.nsw.gov.au

-The evidence requirements and sources of renewable energy that apply to this incentive are outlined in Table 2 below.
+The evidence requirements and sources of renewable energy that apply to this incentive are outlined in table 2 below.

-Source of renewable energy Evidence Direct purchase of green energy Bill for the National Meter Identifier (NMI) that will feed the base charger/s.
+Source of renewable energy Evidence Direct purchase of green energy (GreenPower) Bill for the National Meter Identifier (NMI) that will feed the base charger/s.
 Power purchase agreement Agreement and evidence of its applicability to the NMI that will feed the base charger/s.
 Rooftop solar Bill for the NMI linked to the rooftop installation and to the base charger/s.

-Evidence requirements and sources of renewable energy that apply to this incentive.
+Table 2 Evidence requirements and sources of renewable energy that apply to this incentive.